pulse-framework/pulse/README.md

 this.$channels.filters.filterName; // cached array
 this.$channels.actions.doSomething(); // function
 ```

+If you're worried about namespace collision you can disable binding everything to the collection root and exclusively use the above method (coming soon)

 For indexes, if you'd like to access the raw array of primary keys, instead of the constructed data you can under `rawIndex` (coming soon)